+Administrative Actions.
 Guidance on OHV use on BLM lands is provided in law, executive orders, and agency regulations and policies.
 Under agency regulations (43 C.F.R.
 8340), BLM has been designating public lands as open, limited, or closed to OHV use.
-As of June 6, 2005, the following designations had been made: open, where OHV use is permitted anywhere, 82.5 million acres; limited, where OHV use is in some way restricted, 125.5 million acres; and closed, where OHV use is prohibited, 11.6 million acres.
+As of October 31, 2005, the following designations had been made: open, where OHV use is permitted anywhere, 81.1 million acres; limited, where OHV use is in some way restricted, 126.7 million acres; and closed, where OHV use is prohibited, 11.6 million acres.
 The remaining 42.1 million acres of BLM land (mostly in Alaska) are not currently designated.
 Other regulations govern OHV use in particular areas.
 For instance, on August 18, 2005, BLM issued final supplementary rules for its lands in Oregon and Washington, which include guidance on OHV use.
-BLM also makes OHV designations during the planning process, on an area-by-area basis, and such designations often have been contentious and complex.
-Although the agency is in the midst of a multi-year effort to develop and update land use plans, many plans do not currently address OHV use and other relatively recent issues.